To find your FAQ, click on the categories below.

 How can I update details like my postal address on my Wild membership?

-In order to update your membership details, you have to log in on the SANParks website.
-Go to www.sanparks.org and click on Wild Card in the top navigation bar, then select Login.
+In order to update membership details, log in to your membership account on the SANParks website.
+Go to www.sanparks.org and click on Wild Card in the top navigation bar, then select Update/Renew membership.

 If there is an error on my Wild Card (it does not reveal the number of persons covered by the card, cluster or expiry date), how can I rectify the situation?